-Review of the clinical record revealed that resident #037 had been required to stay in bed for seven days until the resident received the loaner mobility device from resident #047 on a specific date in May 2017.

-During an interview with RN #105, they told the LTCH Inspector that resident #037 had been using the mobility device of resident #047 for three weeks as a result of resident #037's mobility device being broken.
-The RN also stated that permission was received from resident #047's family to use the mobility device for another resident for a few days.
+Review of the clinical record revealed that resident #037 had a significant change in their activities of daily living until the resident received the loaner mobility device.
+During an interview with RN #105, they told the LTCH Inspector that resident #037 had been using the loaner mobility device for three weeks.
+The RN also stated the resident was to use the loaner mobility device for another few days.